alansill/omnia/docs/source/Troubleshooting/knownissues.rst

     systemctl restart nfs-server

-⦾  **Why do Kuberneteschildnode and kubernetesnodes list nodes with status Ready,SchedulingReady without error?**
+⦾  **Why do Kuberneteschildnode & kubernetesnodes log as Pass in the database even if there are nodes in the Ready,Schedulingdisabled state?**

 **Potential Cause**:  Omnia telemetry considers ``Ready,SchedulingDisabled`` as a Ready state of Kubernetes nodes .
 So, even if the ``kubectl get nodes`` command shows any node’s state as ``Ready,SchedulingDisabled``, the entry in DB for  ``Kuberneteschildnode`` & ``kubernetesnodes`` will be logged as Pass instead of Fail.